nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useHotKeys.md

 # useHotKeys
-Hook to listen for the keyboard press, support key combinations.
+Hook to listen for the keyboard press, support key combinations, built on [hotKeyHandler](#/hotKeyHandler) utility function.

 ## Usage